 - 1. Regarding educational activities elected by the student, pursuant to art.
 10, paragraph 5, letter a) of Ministerial Decree 270/04 (type D TAF), the Teaching Council proposes a list of recommended courses or activities, however the student may choose any course (taught in Italian and English) on offer at, and accredited by, the University of Pavia provided it is coherent with the course programme. - 2.
-Study plans that differ from those recommended must be approved by the Teaching Council that may appoint individual teachers or a committee with the task to examine and approve this kind of study plans.
-Study plans with courses non coherent with the study course learning plan or which include more than 20% of subjects already covered during the student's previous academic career will not be approved. - 3.
+Study plans that differ from those recommended must be approved by the Degree Course Coordinator.
+Study plans that include courses non coherent with the study course learning plan or which include more than 20% of subjects already covered during the student's previous academic career will not be approved. - 3.
 Students may not choose study plans already taken while attending a previous university course, unless specific validation has been received for this and that such courses are considered separate from the 180 CFUs necessary for the awarding of the first-cycle degree.
 The competent administrative offices will verify that this regulation has been adhered to while checking students' educational background and prior to granting admission to the second-cycle degree course.
 In the event of the violation of the above-mentioned regulation, the student will not be allowed to sit the second-cycle degree examination and will be obliged to modify the study plan. - 4.
 Pursuant to Art 10 paragraph 5.a of Ministerial Decree 270/2004 c.d.
 "TAF D"), the inclusion, among elected courses, of nationwide and local admission courses related to the medical field is not permitted. - 5.
 It is possible to add a maximum to 24 credits for extra learning activities.